 To Apply: Applications will be accepted on a rolling basis, and reviewed as received, until the position is filled.
 Students are encouraged to apply early in the process.
-To apply, please email or mail a cover letter, resume, writing sample and transcript to:
+To apply, please email or mail a cover letter, resume and transcript to:

 Jennafer Dorfman Wagner, Director of Programs

 Family Violence Appellate Project, 449 15th St. Suite 104, Oakland, CA 94612